ionic-team/ionic-site/_posts/2015-01-06-navigating-the-changes.markdown

 ```
 $scope.$on('$ionicView.afterEnter', function(){
-  // Any functionality you can think of
+  // Any thing you can think of
 });
 ```